-When it comes to buying your first home, or selling your current one, choosing the right real estate agent can make a world of difference.
+When it comes to buying a home or selling your current one, choosing the right real estate agent can make a world of difference.
 From their market expertise to negotiation and communication skills, a good real estate agent is easy to spot – and not just because their picture may or may not be on a public bench!

 Whether you're trying to find an affordable house or would like to sell your home for the best price possible, we’ve listed what to look for – and, more importantly, what to avoid – when it comes to searching for a good real estate agent that’s right for you.